 Transfer Student Admissions

-The university considers an applicant a transfer student if the applicant has attempted 30 or more college level credit hours at a regionally accredited institution after high school graduation or upon completion of their General Equivalency Diploma (GED).
+The university considers an applicant a transfer student if the applicant has attempted any college level credit hours at a regionally accredited institution after high school graduation or upon completion of their General Equivalency Diploma (GED).
 Transfer applicants must be eligible to enroll at all colleges or universities previously attended.
-If a student has less than 30 college semester credit hours the students will need to meet the Freshman Admission Requirements.

 The applicant must request official transcripts from all colleges and universities that he or she has ever attended.
 These transcripts include correspondence courses and credit obtained through the College Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (Dantes), and Advanced Placement (AP) Exam.